 Both Windows and Unix support basic command-line tools such as nslookup, and Unix systems support additional command-line options such as dig.
 Unfortunately, these commands usually interrogate one server at a time, and require interactive responses to be effective.

-Kali features several tools designed to iteratively query DNS information for a particular target.
-The selected tool must accommodate the Internet Protocol versio that is used for communications with the target—IPv4 or IPv6.
+Kali Linux features several tools designed to interactively query DNS information for a particular target.
+The selected tool must accommodate the Internet Protocol version that is used for communications with the target—IPv4 or IPv6.

 Penetration Testing – IPv4

 The IP, or Internet Protocol address, is a unique number used to identify devices that are connected to a private network or the public Internet.
 Today, the Internet is largely based on version 4, IPv4.

 Kali Linux includes several tools to facilitate DNS reconnaissance, as given in the following table:

 These are comprehensive DNS scanners—DNS record enumeration (A, MX, TXT, SOA, wildcard, and so on), subdomain brute-force attacks, Google lookup, reverse lookup, zone transfer, and zone walking. dsnrecon is usually the first choice—it is highly reliable, results are well parsed, and data can be directly imported into the Metasploit Framework.